programmer647/library/README.md

 other things I could add
-make a way to alert a user when a book they want is back in email reminders to people to return their books
+make a way to alert a user when a book they want is back in email reminders to people to return their books add a flag when a user returns a book if it is overdue so that they can be fined for it

 stuff to ask for help on: